 What should I bring?

 We supply all the necessary equipment for our river trips including wetsuits, neoprene river booties, PFD's, helmets and paddles.
 Please do not bring along anything of value as it is always a possibility that your camera will get wet or your sunglasses will sink... a disposable camera is ideal, cheap sunglasses with a strap, and an extra layer that can be placed in the guide's dry bag.
 A tight fitting swimsuit is the most comfortable thing to wear under a wetsuit.
 If you have any medications please bring those.
+If you would like to help us reduce plastic waste please bring a re-usable water bottle.

 Will I get wet?